mchalapuk/hyper-text-slider-node-tutorial/doc/5_style.scss.md

 > **NOTE**
 >
-> Global typography styles are useful when the same base font is used
+> Global typography styles are applicable when the same base font is
-> in the slider and the rest of the wabpage.
+> used in the slider and the rest of the webpage.
 More complicated cases
-> (e.g. multiple fonts used throughout the slideshow), require usage
+> (e.g. multiple fonts used throughout the slideshow) require usage
 > of [custom themes][custom-themes].

 [custom-themes]: https://github.com/webfront-toolkit/hermes/blob/master/doc/custom-themes.md